robstoll/atrium/README.md

 # Atrium
-Atrium is an open-source assertion framework for Kotlin.
+Atrium is an open-source assertion library for Kotlin.
 It is licences under [EUPL 1.2](https://joinup.ec.europa.eu/collection/eupl/eupl-text-11-12).
 - Atrium's source code can be found on github: [robstoll/atrium](https://github.com/robstoll/atrium)
 - A user manual is given in the [README](https://github.com/robstoll/atrium/blob/master/README.md) as well